hackclub/the-hacker-zephyr/README.md

 - [ ] Everyone on team gets all their reimbursements in

+- [ ] Anything Hack Club needs to get reimbursed for from teammates (ex. ticket costs)

 - [ ] Pay all contractors / actors, including any bonuses

 - [ ] Thank you notes